 Therefore, the composition of vaginal microbiota can change depending on where you’re at in your gynecological lifecycle (for example, if you’ve been through menopause or not).

 While it might be unsightly and somewhat uncomfortable, vaginal discharge can be normal if it’s odorless and has a clear or white color.
-However, certain types of discharge can be a sign of pH imbalance symptoms.
+However, certain types of discharge can be a sign of pH imbalance (be sure to talk to your doctor if you suspect any imbalances or experience any symptoms).

 The amount of vaginal discharge may increase as you ovulate.
 At this time in your cycle, the vaginal discharge is usually clear, stretchy, and similar in consistency to egg whites.

 After you ovulate, the vaginal discharge typically becomes thicker and white or cream-colored.
-This vaginal discharge is called leukorrhea and is caused by the hormone progesterone during the luteal phase.
+This vaginal discharge is caused by the hormone progesterone during the luteal phase.

 If you experience vaginal discharge that is foul-smelling, itchy, or accompanied by other symptoms like pain, redness, or burning, then it may be a sign of infection and you should see a doctor.

 The vaginal microbiome is a delicate ecosystem of good bacteria that helps to keep the vagina healthy.
-However, this balance can be easily disrupted.
+Unfortunately, this balance can be easily disrupted.

 Common factors that can negatively affect the vaginal microbiome include douching, using perfumed soaps or powders, wearing tight-fitting clothing, and using antibiotics frequently.
 However, your lifestyle does play into your vaginal health as well.

-Diets high in sugar intake can contribute to a shift in your vaginal microbiome and promote more yeast growth.
+Diets high in sugar can contribute to a shift in your vaginal microbiome and promote more yeast growth.
+This can alter your pH and lead to an array of uncomfortable symptoms, such as itching and irritation.

 Synthetically fragranced products such as vaginal sprays, soaps and detergents, and douches may disrupt the microbiome and flora by removing beneficial bacteria.
 When this happens it can lead to an overgrowth of pathogenic bacteria.